debraysimon/tpxle-doc/docs/Getting started/provisioning-your-trackers-on-lorawan-networks/provisioning-your-trackers-on-third-party-network-servers/using-the-node-red-network-interface-translator/provisioning-your-trackers-on-a-third-party-network-server.md

 | **AppEUI** |  Global application identifier that uniquely identifies the application provider of the tracker.
 Provided within the tracker delivery note, it is composed of 16 hexadecimal digits (0 to 9, and A to F). |

 3. Click **Register**.<br/>
--> You are redirected to the newly registered device page.
+-&gt; You are redirected to the newly registered device page.